-This course exposes the CDR system user to the basic functions of the Bosch CDR system so that, at a minimum, the user can confidently image data from supported vehicles using the standard On-Board Diagnostic (OBD-II) Data Link Connector (DLC) port and, in most cases, directly from the airbag control module (ACM).
-The course also includes offers small-group guided instruction in data imaging, module location and identification with direct-to-module data imaging, practical booster and adaptor applications and “back powering” vehicle systems to enable DLC data imaging.
+Learn the basic functions of the Bosch CDR system to image data confidently from supported vehicles using the standard On-Board Diagnostic (OBD-II) Data Link Connector (DLC) ports and directly from the airbag control modules (ACM).
+CDR Technician also provides small-group guided instruction in data imaging, module location and identification with direct-to-module data imaging, practical booster and adaptor applications, and “back powering” vehicle systems to enable DLC data imaging.

 CDR Data Analyst

-This course provides detailed instruction in the assessment of information from the Event Data Recorder and its application to such traditional reconstruction techniques as momentum applications and understanding of delta-v and PDOF.
+The longest-standing, industry-standard training program for Bosch CDR Data Analyst Certification!
+CDR Analyst is a natural extension of CDR Technician and also expands crash reconstruction skills.
+Provides students with detailed instruction in the assessing information from EDRs and its application to such traditional reconstruction techniques as momentum applications and understanding of delta-v and PDOF.